ASFOpenSARlab/opensarlab-docs/user-guides/troubleshooting_guide.md

 (I-am-receiving-a-No-space-left-on-device-error)=
 ## I am receiving a `No space left on device` error.

-OpenSARLab users have access to a finite amount of storage space ([details here](OpenSARlab_environment.md)).
+OpenScienceLab users have access to a finite amount of storage space ([details here](OpenSARlab_environment.md)).

 **It is up to users to manage their storage**.

-- If you receive a storage space warning while logged into OpenSARlab, it is highly recommended to free up your space immediately by deleting unnecessary files.
+- If you receive a storage space warning while logged into OpenScienceLab, it is highly recommended to free up your space immediately by deleting unnecessary files.
 If your server shuts down without any available space, it will not have enough space on your volume to restart again and you will be locked out of your account.

-- If you do get locked out from your account, contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
+- If you do get locked out from your account, contact an [OpenScienceLab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.

 ---

-(My-server-wont-start-and-I-cannot-access-OpenSARlab)=
+(My-server-wont-start-and-I-cannot-access-OpenScienceLab)=
-## My server won't start and I cannot access OpenSARlab.
+## My server won't start and I cannot access OpenScienceLab.

 This issue is typically due either to an unexpected behavior of [nbgitpuller](https://jupyterhub.github.io/nbgitpuller/) or to having used up all space on your storage volume.

-Please contact an [OpenSARlab Administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
+Please contact an [OpenScienceLab Administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.

 ---